GeorgeMilonas/DSML/README.md

 | Time series support          |  In Progress   |

+## Contributing

+Contributions are welcome!
+Please feel free to open issues or submit pull requests to improve the project.

+---

+Thank you for your support!

 ## License

 This project is licensed under the [MIT License](./LICENSE) © 2025 George Milonas.